 Typically, plants are classified as high light (full sun), medium light (bright indirect sunlight), or low light plants.

 Another thing that’s easy to overlook is that not all windows are created equal.
-If the window is shaded from the outside, your plant won’t be getting full sunlight/bright light in that spot.
+If a window is shaded from the outside, your plant won’t get full sunlight or bright light in that spot.

 So I like to think of it all like this: